nmstreethran/ml-elec-model/README.md

 ## Documentation

-The documentation is built using [Sphinx](https://www.sphinx-doc.org/en/master/) and hosted using [Read the Docs](https://readthedocs.org).
-It is available at <https://ml-elec-model.rtfd.io>.
+The documentation is built using [Sphinx](https://www.sphinx-doc.org/en/master/) and hosted using [GitLab Pages](https://gitlab.com/nithiya/ml-elec-model/).
+It is available at <https://nithiya.gitlab.io/ml-elec-model/>.
 The files can be found in the `docs` folder.

 To build the documentation locally, clone this repository and install all requirements.
 Local builds of the documentation in HTML format can be viewed in `docs/_build/html/index.html` after running the following in the `docs` directory: